By Amanda Rodhe on in CRM, Strategy

 Let’s start out with an informal case study.

 Thus, Spotify Wrapped was born, and it’s become a cultural phenomenon.
-In 2022, 156 million users engaged with Wrapped, which presents your listening data in animated, appealing, social media-shareable slides.
-The day Wrapped drops feels like early Christmas, with people rushing to compare and discuss their top songs, albums, artists, and podcasts.
+In 2025, the Wrapped campaign played into nostalgia vibes, presenting each listener’s data within a design framework that harkens back to the mixtape era.
+Within the first 65 hours after it went live, 250 million users had already engaged with their Wrapped content.
+Launch day feels like early Christmas on the internet, with people rushing to compare and discuss their top songs, albums, artists, and podcasts.

 Like all the most effective interactive content, Spotify Wrapped encourages interaction not just with the brand, but with others in your social circle.